 - Lessons in communication, conflict management, commitment, expectations, emotional and physical safety, and effects relationship choices have on children

-To learn more about bringing healthy relationship and/or healthy marriage education to your classroom, community club or church group, contact Yvette Dotson at 414-270-2979.
+To learn more about bringing healthy relationship and/or healthy marriage education to your classroom, community club, correctional facility or church group, contact Tanya Williams at 414-375-9359.